-On October 16th, 2019, high school students across the country will take the PSAT/NMSQT (yes, that last part is weird...no vowels!).
+EVERY OCTOBER, high school students across the country take the PSAT/NMSQT (yes, that last part is weird...no vowels!).

 Lots of families are confused about just what the PSAT/NMQST is and have questions, like:

 Why is the PSAT important?

 How are my PSAT scores used in the college admissions process?